-Who Can Benefit from the Intensive Outpatient Program?
+Who Can Benefit from the Dual Diagnosis Intensive Outpatient Program?

-The program is suited to people who want to stay connected to their support network while undergoing intensive treatment.
-The IOP can be used as:
+The dual diagnosis program is suited to people who want to stay connected to their support network while undergoing intensive treatment.
+It can be used as:

-- "Step-down" treatment for people discharged from a detox or residential living center
+- "Step-down" treatment for people discharged from a detox, rehab or residential living center

 We treat all types of substance use disorders, including those associated with: